6 tips to improve company culture

 "Drive: The Surprising Truth About What Motivates Us"

-The book explains why autonomy, mastery, and purpose are stronger motivators than external rewards.
+A research-grounded case for why autonomy, mastery, and purpose are more reliable motivators than external rewards for knowledge work.

 Building cohesive team culture